i-like-chip/i-like-chip.github.io/posts/4-HD-Stars-Sci-Fi-Scene.md

 ### Spinning HDRI Space

-My previous attempts to create the feeling of moving through space were not ideal, so I had the idea to rotate an HDRI through 360°, which should eliminate the spinning feeling with the previous videos.
-The HDRI is a large spherical image with the camera at the centre of the sphere, so as it rotates, the stars will drift through the viewport horizontlly, like looking out a side window of a spaceship travelling in a straight line.
+I had the idea to rotate an HDRI through 360° and record the output, which should give a more linear movement to the passing stars than in previous attempts.
+The HDRI is a large spherical image with the camera at the centre of the sphere, so as it rotates, the stars will appear to drift through the viewport from one side to the other.

 The HDRI was a free one on BlenderKit called 'Deep Dark Space with Stars' by EB Adventure Photoscans.
 In the shading tab I used keyframes to automate the rotation in the mapping node.
 Starting at 0° and finishing at 360° at frame 14,400 (10minutes at 24fps).